 This summary is based on the assumption that the Trust qualifies and will continue to qualify at all times as a "mutual fund trust" within the meaning of the Tax Act.
 To qualify as a mutual fund trust, the Trust, among other things, must be a "unit trust" as defined in the Tax Act, must not be established or maintained primarily for the benefit of non-residents of Canada, and must restrict its undertaking to: (i) the investing of its funds in property (other than real property or an interest in real property or an immovable or a real right in an immovable), (ii) the acquiring, holding, maintaining, improving, leasing or managing of any real property (or interest in real property) or of any immovable (or real right in immovables) that is capital property of the Trust, or (iii) any combination of the activities described in (i) and (ii), and must have at least 150 Trust Unitholders each holding not less than 100 Trust Units of a particular class which are qualified for distribution to the public and which have an aggregate fair market value of not less than \$500 (the "minimum" distribution requirements").
-In this connection, the Trustees have advised counsel that (i) they intend to cause the Trust to qualify as a unit trust throughout the life of the Trust, (ii) the Trust's undertaking conforms with the restrictions for mutual fund trusts, and (iii) they have no reason to believe that the Trust will not comply with the minimum distribution requirements at all relevant times.
+In this connection, an officer of the Trust has advised counsel that (i) the Trustees intend to cause the Trust to qualify as a mutual fund trust throughout the life of the Trust, (ii) the Trust's undertaking conforms and will continue to conform with the restrictions for mutual fund trusts, and (iii) there is no reason to believe that the Trust will not comply with the minimum distribution requirements at all relevant times.